awsdocs/amazon-opensearch-service-developer-guide/doc_source/request-signing.md

 ## Java<a name="request-signing-java"></a>

 The easiest way of sending a signed request is to use the [Amazon Web Services request signing interceptor](https://github.com/awslabs/aws-request-signing-apache-interceptor)\.
-The repository contains some samples to help you get started, or you can [download a sample project for OpenSearch Service on GitHub](https://github.com/awsdocs/amazon-opensearch-service-developer-guide/blob/master/sample_code/java/amazon-opensearch-docs-sample-client.zip)\.
+The repository contains some examples to help you get started, or you can [download a sample project for OpenSearch Service on GitHub](https://github.com/awsdocs/amazon-opensearch-service-developer-guide/blob/master/sample_code/java/amazon-opensearch-docs-sample-client.zip)\.

 The following example uses the [opensearch\-java](https://github.com/opensearch-project/opensearch-java) low\-level Java REST client to perform two unrelated actions: registering a snapshot repository and indexing a document\.
 You must provide values for `region` and `host`\.